 The change is progressive.
 Even though you don’t eat meat and dairy, there will be moments where you are passing by your favorite restaurant or you smell your friend’s lunch and your memories bring the temptations and a tiny drool to your mouth.
 You may succumb, especially during the first stages of your transition.
 Don’t worry, enjoy your meal and keep going.
 It’s not the end of the world.

 As time goes by and you feel healthy and thriving, it will be harder to tempt you.
 You will know when you are one hundred percent plant-based—when no image of animal products, TV commercial, or smell will arouse your taste buds or your mind.
-You will be unmoved, and there will be no temptation to taste a piece.
 You may even reach a point where you see a juicy cheesy hamburger on TV, and your face will scrunch, thinking, “Ewww; that’s nasty!”
 If you are laughing in disbelief now, remember these words for the future.

 TRANSITION TO VEGAN

 In the beginning, you may find potatoes, rice, lentils, beans, or grains a bit bland compared to your previous rich animal meals.
 I promise that it won’t take too long and you will truly appreciate their taste.
 In next to no time, you will never want to look back at the animal products again.